In this day and age, there is no set rule on who pays the bill for the honeymoon.

 Other ways couples can pay for a honeymoon:

-- Cash from Wedding.
 Envelopes of cash can help to cover your honeymoon expenses.
 But unless you're having a huge wedding, you will have to augment them.

-- Bank Loan.
-Although interest rates are low, it's not a good idea to saddle yourselves with debt at the start of a marriage.
+Not the best idea.
+Even if interest rates are low, it's not a good idea to saddle yourselves with debt at the start of a marriage.

-- Crowdfunding.
 Think you can get strangers to help with your honeymoon expenses through social media?